GieziJo/ScriptableObjectVariant/README.md

 ### Saving Data
 Saving data to the `.meta` file occurs when the asset is deselected (`Selection.selectionChanged += OnSelectionChanged;`).
 It would be better to tie this to the serialization and deserialization of the data itself, but unity does not seem to expose the process as a delegate (not sure?), so I haven't found a way to tap into this routine.
 At least checking when the editor recompiles should be possible.

-### Fields serialized with backend Odin
-Fields serialized with the Odin backend are not displayed with the overridable checkbox (bug?).
-For now, these fields are added to the list of overridden fields such that when the user modifies them, they don't get set back to the parent's value.